-Since you do not get paid for gas, whether or not that’s acceptable to you depends on different factors including how much gas your car needs, and of course, the current gas price.
+Since you do not get paid for gas, whether or not that’s acceptable to you depends on different factors including how much gas your car needs and, of course, the current gas prices.

 Fortunately, you don’t have to upgrade to a more fuel-efficient vehicle to reduce your gas costs.

-Sometimes, the easiest way to save gas money is just to fill your tank at Costco.
+Sometimes, the easiest way to save gas money is just by filling your tank at Costco.

 Fortunately, you can lower your tax bill with deductions.

 You're only taxed on your net profit.
 When you file your tax return, you have to subtract everything you spent while doing your contract gig.

 When you're an 1099 employee, you may be able to deduct a wider range of expenses on your taxes.
 Many of the costs associated with earning income may be considered business expenses, which can be written off.
 Such expenses can include business insurance, a portion of the cost of a new car or even equipment.
 Keep in mind that you need to actually include the expenses in order to claim the deduction.